-Earlier, the images in Google Drive used to show automatically in the Photos app.
-Later, Google has changed this, and now both apps show the images differently.
-To take the backup of images, you can either download the individual photos on the PC or use the Google Takeout service.
+Earlier, the images in Google Drive were shown automatically in the Photos app.
+Later, Google changed this, and now both apps show the images differently.
+To backup Google photos, you can either download the individual photos on the PC or use the Google Takeout service.

-Google takeout is a support tool that lets you export the app’s data and download it as a zipped file.
+Google Takeout is a support tool that lets you export the app’s data and download it as a ZIP or TGZ file.

 After downloading all the data from Google Photos, there will be a zip file present in the download folder, and you can see all the images in it.

-The majority of the Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
-Many users save their images and videos in Google drive also.
-But taking the manual backup using the method described above is not feasible for a large volume of data.
+The majority of Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
+Many users also save their images and videos in Google Drive.
+However, taking the Google Photos backup using the method described above is not feasible for a large volume of data.

-If you are using a business G Suite account, then taking the backup will be a no issue for you as you can the Kernel G Suite Backup tool.
-The tool backs up data from multiple G Suite accounts under a Super Administrator.
+If you are using a business G Suite account, then taking the backup will be no issue for you as you can use the Kernel G Suite Backup tool.
+The tool backup Google Photos, videos, and other data from multiple G Suite accounts under a Super Administrator.
 It also offers a filter option and CSV file support to run the backup process swiftly.